 SHAFR first published a magisterial, two-volume guide to the literature in the history of American foreign relations in 2003 as American Foreign Relations: A Guide to the Literature, and updated it with an online version beginning in 2007.
 Initially compiled by Robert L. Beisner of American University and 32 contributing editors, the second edition had 40 editors under the supervision of Thomas W. Zeiler, of the University of Colorado Boulder.
 The Guide contained over 20,000 annotated entries, arranged in 32 chapters.

-In 2014, the SHAFR Council appointed Alan McPherson of Oklahoma State University (from Fall 2017, at Temple University) as Guide editor, overseeing production of the revised (third) edition of the Guide published online and in paper form by Brill, renamed as The SHAFR Guide.
+In 2014, the SHAFR Council appointed Alan McPherson of Oklahoma State University (from Fall 2017, at Temple University) as Guide editor, overseeing production of the revised (third) edition of the Guide published online by Brill, renamed as The SHAFR Guide.

 SHAFR members, order 2018 online access at a special rate